 Master of Science in Public Health (MSPH) in Health Education & Health Communication

-The MSPH program in Health Education and Health Communication is designed for individuals seeking specialized formal academic training in health education, health promotion and health communication.
+The MSPH degree in Health Education and Health Communication offers specialized formal academic training in health education, health promotion and health communication.

-The program consists of one academic year of coursework and a minimum six-month field placement experience.
-The full-time field placement is designed to provide students with an opportunity, under supervision, to apply the knowledge and skills from the classroom to real health education, promotion and communication practice.
+The program, completed in one-and-one half to two years, consists of one academic year of coursework, a minimum six-month field placement experience, and a practice-based proposal.
+The full-time field placement is designed to provide students with an opportunity, under supervision, to apply the knowledge and skills from the classroom to real-world health education, promotion and communication practice.

-Students in the MSPH program currently cannot conduct field placements in Kentucky or North Carolina.
+Students in the MSPH program currently cannot conduct field placements in Kentucky.
 For more information, please contact an admissions representative.
 Students should be aware of additional state-specific information for online programs.